 Janet has also worked in a variety of care environments including hospital, community and hospices and for the past 20 years, her career has been in specialist palliative care.
 Her first role in this field was at Wakefield Hospice as a Staff Nurse on the in-patient unit.
 She then spent 15 years working as a Community Macmillan Clinical Nurse, an End of Life Care Facilitator and then as an Advance Nurse Practitioner, before returning to Wakefield Hospice in 2014 as Senior Nurse Educator.

 She is currently the Interim Director for Clinical Services having the responsibility for the legal compliance in all matters relating to controlled drugs.
 She is also the Registered Manager, ensuring that the hospice complies with all standards set by the Care Quality Commission.

 Frankie is a Chartered Accountant who lived and worked in London for 10 years before joining Wakefield Hospice in Dec 2019.
 Previously a CCO and Director in construction, commercial and non-profit sectors for over two decades.

 He has a passion for working in the healthcare sector and treats everyone with dignity and respect.
-He believes in giving back is as good for you as it is for those you are helping, because giving gives you purpose.
+He believes that giving back is as good for you as it is for those you are helping as giving gives you purpose.
 When you have a purpose-driven life, you’re a happier person.